jjb/votefwd/README.md

 Follow the instructions in your terminal after installing postgres to get and keep it running (`launchctl` is recommended).

+If you already have postgres installed via Homebrew but not configured, or not running via `launchctl`, you can see the post-install directions again with:

+  brew info postgresql

 #### Set up development environment

 Install git if necessary and clone the repo: